ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

-In the event of failure to comply with any of the obligations provided for in these General Terms and Conditions of Use, ZENYWAY reserves the right to delete the user account of the User concerned.
+In the event of failure to comply with any of the obligations provided for in these General Terms and Conditions of Use, ZENYWAY reserves the right to delete the User Account of the User concerned.

 The User declares to be of legal age, to have the legal capacity to use the ZenyPass Service in accordance with these General Terms and Conditions of Use